ibm-cloud-docs/containers/subnets.md

 :   VRF enables all the VLANs and subnets in your infrastructure account to communicate with each other.
 Additionally, a VRF is required to allow your workers and master to communicate over the private cloud service endpoint.
 To enable VRF, see [Enabling VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 Note that VRF eliminates the VLAN spanning option for your account, because all VLANs are able to communicate unless you configure a gateway appliance to manage traffic.

 VLAN spanning
 :   If you can't or don't want to enable VRF, [enable VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-iam-platform-access-roles), or you can request the account owner to enable it.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-kubernetes-service-cli#vlan-spanning-get-cli).
+To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region REGION` [command](/docs/containers?topic=containers-kubernetes-service-cli#vlan-spanning-get-cli).
 Note that you can't enable the private cloud service endpoint if you choose to enable VLAN spanning instead of a VRF.

 How does VRF or VLAN spanning affect network segmentation?
 :   When VRF or VLAN spanning is enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account can communicate with workers.
 You can isolate your cluster from other systems on the private network by applying [Calico private network policies](/docs/containers?topic=containers-network_policies#isolate_workers). {{site.data.keyword.containerlong_notm}} is also compatible with all [IBM Cloud infrastructure firewall offerings](https://www.ibm.com/products/network-security){: external}.
 You can set up a firewall, such as a [Virtual Router Appliance](/docs/virtual-router-appliance?topic=virtual-router-appliance-about-the-vra), with custom network policies to provide dedicated network security for your standard cluster and to detect and remediate network intrusion.